Type-Zero/django-training/training/0-PythonAndVirtualenv.md

 ## Next...

 This introduction to package management on Mac OS X hopefully gave you the bases to set up an efficient Python development environment.
-Next, you may want to have a look at our [Django tutorial](training/1-Setup.md), which covers the use of the Django framework for the development of web applications.
+Next, you may want to have a look at our [Django tutorial](training/1-Setup.md), which covers the use of the Django framework for the development of web applications with Python.